GJT-34/dc-metro/README.md

 4. Under the _Subscriptions_ section on your profile, select the **show** button beside the _Primary Key_.
 This is the key that allows the board to communicate with WMATA.

+## Part 4: Setting up the board to connect to WMATA
+1. Open the [settings.toml](src/settings.toml) file located in the root of the _CIRCUITPY_ volume.

+2. Fill in your wifi SSID and password and WMATA API key.

+3. Save this file.
+At this point, your board should refresh and connect to WMATA.

-## Part 4: Configuring the Board
+## Part 5: Configuring the Board
 1. Open the [config.py](src/config.py) file located in the root of the _CIRCUITPY_ volume.

-2. Fill in your WiFi SSID and password under the **Network Configuration** section.
+2. There are a lot of configuration entries here, but the only ones you need to edit are in the _screens_, at the top.
+The rest are optional to adjust.

-3. Under the **Metro Configuration** section:
+3. Under _screens_:
-    - Select your station and lines from the [Metro Station Codes table](#dc-metro-station-codes), and set the _metro_station_code_ value to the corresponding value in the table.
+    - Use the [Metro Station Codes table](#dc-metro-station-codes) at the bottom of this page to set the _metro_station_code_ value to the corresponding value in the table.
+    - Update the _lines_ value with the lines you want displayed, in the order displayed in the Metro Stations Codes table.
+You can also fill in _station_name_.

     - For _train_group_, the value needs to be either **'1'** or **'2'** or  **'3'**.
 This determines which platform's arrival times will be displayed.
 These typically fall in line with the values provided in the [Train Group table](#train-group-explanations), although single tracking and other events can cause these to change.